ay-lab/mustache/README.md

 # Mustache

-Mustache(Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Ferhat Ay (ferhatay@lji.org), Stefano Lonardi, and Halil Tuvan Gezer.
+Mustache (Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi and Ferhat Ay (ferhatay@lji.org).
-Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps.Mustache uses recent technical advances in scale-space theory in Computer Vision to detect blob-shaped objects in a multi-scale representation of the contact map parametrized by the size of the smoothing kernel.
-For more information read the full
+Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps.
+Mustache uses recent technical advances in scale-space theory in Computer Vision to detect blob-shaped objects in a multi-scale representation of the contact map parametrized by the size of the smoothing kernel.
-paper: <a href="">TBA</a>.
+For more information read the full paper: <a href="">TBA</a>.

 ## Installation